 MarTan Martinez offered the Opening Prayer and information about the Red Road.

 Elizabeth RedFeather, a tribal member from the Round Valley Indian Reservation danced with the Round Valley Feather Dancers.

-The All Voices Choir Project of Sacramento performed throughout the day, including the song “Say Her Name,” which has become a mantra for Khadijah’s family and friends to keep her spirit, and the unsolved case at the forefront of the community.
+The All Voices Choir Project of Sacramento performed songs throughout the day, including the song “Say Her Name,” which has become a mantra for Khadijah’s family and friends to keep her spirit, and the unsolved case at the forefront of the community.

-The group Missing and Murdered Indigenous Women turned out to support the all-day event to bring awareness to the national crisis of violence against Native women, which affect four out five Native women.
+The group Missing and Murdered Indigenous Women turned out to support to the all-day event to bring awareness to the national crisis of violence against Native women, which affect four out five Native women.

 Last year alone, nearly 5,600 Native American women were reported missing, according to the FBI’s National Crime Information Center, a number 10 times higher than for non-Native women.

 For Khadijah Britton’s grandfather Ronnie Hostler and her cousin Kelda Britton, this crisis hit home when Khadijah was abducted two years ago in Covelo.